Mr. Matthew May, Principal

-Mr. Nate Cline, Assistant Principal - 6th Grade
+Dr. Nathan Cline, Assistant Principal - 6th Grade

-Mr. Cline began his teaching career in Palm Beach County, Florida in 2004, teaching science and coaching football before moving to Georgia in 2007.
+Dr. Cline began his teaching career in Palm Beach County, Florida in 2004, teaching science and coaching football before moving to Georgia in 2007.
 He currently resides in Canton with his wife, Ashley, and their two daughters.

-Mrs. Celeice Hood, Assistant Principal - 8th Grade
+Dr. Celeice Hood, Assistant Principal - 8th Grade

 Her teaching career began in Fulton County at Crabapple Middle School where she taught both English and Math.
 After taking on a grade level leader role, she had the opportunity to become an instructional coach there.
-Mrs. Hood has a passion for serving others and building leadership skills in students.
+Dr. Hood has a passion for serving others and building leadership skills in students.
 She has been involved in service clubs such as Kiwanis Builders Club and was a Relay for Life team sponsor at Crabapple MS. In 2018, she was awarded Suzanne Brown Service Award for dedication to the Crabapple MS community.

 Her experience as an instructional coach led her to become the Instructional Lead Strategist at Woodstock High School.
 While at WHS, she had the opportunity to continue to sponsor the Relay for Life team and to co-sponsor a service club that she participated in as a student, Elves Club.
 She participated in the Superintendents Leadership Academy for aspiring administrators and was honored to be nominated by her peers as the 2020 recipient of the Dr. Frank R. Petruzielo Scholarship for demonstrating excellence in leadership.
 She has been thrilled to return to middle school as an administrator at Creekland.

-Mrs. Hood lives with her family in Holly Springs, and her children attend Indian Knoll Elementary.
+Dr. Hood lives with her family in Holly Springs, and her children attend Indian Knoll Elementary.
 Her daughter (Aubrey) is a Girl Scout, and her son (Brycen) enjoys all things athletic.
 She and her family are big Georgia Bulldawg fans: “Go Dawgs!”
 In her free time, she enjoys singing, reading, playing board games with her family, and playing tennis.

-Angela Gula, Assistant Principal - 7th Grade
+Ms, Angela Gula, Assistant Principal - 7th Grade

-Mrs. Gula attended Lock Haven University of Pennsylvania, earning a Bachelor of Science in Secondary Education.
+Ms. Gula attended Lock Haven University of Pennsylvania, earning a Bachelor of Science in Secondary Education.
 Upon graduation, Mrs. Gula moved to Holly Springs in 2004 and began her teaching career, serving as a science teacher in Gwinnett and Forsyth County schools for a total of eight years.
 During this time, she earned a Master of Education in Adolescent Education along with her Leadership Certification from Kennesaw State University.

 As a teacher, her passion for technology-rich classrooms led her to become the Instructional Technology Specialist at Little Mill Middle School in 2012.
 While serving in this position, her school was on the forefront of the BYOT initiative, and she had several groups of students present at the Georgia Educational Technology Conference.
 While serving as Instructional Technology Specialist she earned a Specialist Degree in Media/Instructional Technology from the University of West Georgia.